 • The precinct will be home to 3,500 residents when complete

-Coombes Property Group and joint venture partner Mirvac have plans for a 500-plus apartment skyscraper in Sydney’s CBD after submitting a stage two application to the City of Sydney late last year.
+Coombes Property Group and joint venture partner Mirvac have approval for a 500-plus apartment skyscraper in Sydney’s CBD after submitting a stage two application to the City of Sydney late last year.

-Sitting atop the Event cinemas between 505 and 523 George Street, the $1 billion super-slim skyscraper will be Sydney’s tallest residential tower.
+Sitting atop the Event cinemas between 505 and 523 George Street, the $1bn super-slim skyscraper will be Sydney’s tallest residential tower.

 The 4,308sq m site was acquired by Coombes Property Group in 2009 from Challenger Financial Services for $85 million.